-It Was Never About the Veterans, Flag, or Respecting America...
-It Is About Continuing to Control Black People
+Hating Kaepernick Was Never About Respecting America.
+It's About Controlling Black People

 The flag should never be used as wearing apparel, bedding, or drapery.
 It should never be festooned, drawn back, nor up, in folds, but always allowed to fall free.
 Bunting of blue, white, and red, always arranged with the blue above, the white in the middle, and the red below, should be used for covering a speaker’s desk, draping the front of the platform, and for decoration in general.

-Where was the collective conservative outrage when the first lady, Melania Trump—an immigrant, had to remind our so-called patriotic president to put his right across his chest during the national anthem at the Easter Egg Roll?
+Where was the collective conservative outrage when the first lady, Melania Trump ― an immigrant ― had to remind our so-called patriotic president to put his right across his chest during the national anthem at the Easter Egg Roll?
 This breaches rule 171 of the United States Code.

 During rendition of the national anthem when the flag is displayed, all present except those in uniform should stand at attention facing the flag with the right hand over the heart.
 Men not in uniform should remove their headdress with their right hand and hold it at the left shoulder, the hand being over the heart.
 Persons in uniform should render the military salute at the first note of the anthem and retain this position until the last note.
 When the flag is not displayed, those present should face toward the music and act in the same manner they would if the flag were displayed there.

-Surely someone as obnoxiously patriotic as Donald Trump would not forget to salute the American flag during the national anthem.
-That would make him a “son of a bitch” like Kaepernick—or worse, a hypocritical son of a bitch.
+Surely, someone as obnoxiously patriotic as Donald Trump would not forget to salute the American flag during the national anthem.
+That would make him a “son of a bitch” like Kaepernick ― or worse, a hypocritical son of a bitch.

 If this was truly about the veterans, Trump would have never implied that there are very fine Nazi-sympathizers.
-There are veterans—still alive today—that fought against Hitler’s oppressive ideas.
+There are veterans ― still alive today ― who fought against Hitler’s oppressive ideas.
 Suggesting that there are good people that support those ideas is a slap in the face to the heroes that lost their lives fighting against it.

-Orrin Hatch, who lost his brother that fought in Germany tweeted:
+Senator Orrin Hatch, who lost a brother who fought in Germany, tweeted:

-Also, there is an influx of veterans that support Kaepernick.
+Also, there is an influx of veterans who support Kaepernick.
 Why is Trump not using his platform to give those veterans a voice?
 The answer is simple: it’s not about the veterans, and it has never been.

-America can never truly heal until conservatives stop using veterans as political props and admit that they have an issue with Black liberation.
-The first step to recovery is admitting one has a problem, and their problem has never been about the flag or respecting this country.
-It has always been about race.
-This is why I will always take a knee.

 America can never truly heal, not until conservatives stop using veterans as political props and admit that their issue is truly with methods of resisting anti-blackness in America.
 The first step to recovery is admitting that one has a problem, and their problem has never been about the flag or respecting the country.
 It has always been about race.
 This is why I stand by Kaepernick and the thousands of veterans taking a knee for social change.